szotyi41/vue2-selectize/README.md

  * createOnEnter <bool> - Create will run when you press enter and text is not empty
  * createOnBlur <bool> - Create will run when you click outside and text is not empty
  * debug <bool> - Enable debug mode
+ * disableItemRemove <bool> - Disable user can remove item with backspace, its help you make required fields
 # Variables

  * inputText - Text in input